 The work of the Via Foundation is focused on two main areas of development – the art of giving and the art of living together – or in other words, philanthropy and community development.
-Via provides support to people who are actively involved in their communities and encourages people to view philanthropy as a normal part of life in the Czech Republic.
-Our support combines grants and learning opportunities.
+Via supports people who are engaging fellow residents to build strong communities and encourages people to view philanthropy as a normal part of life in the Czech Republic.
+Our support combines grants and learning opportunities, which are offered through our Via Academy.
 We also help donors set up advised funds.

 Program Guidelines for Building the Future, One Community at a Time

-Through our Community Development programming, we provide support to people and non-profit organizations, located mainly in the Czech Republic, who share a drive to improve their communities by e.g. revitalizing public spaces, restoring small monuments and organizing community events.
-Through these projects they learn to work together, collaboratively care for their environment and strengthen bonds to each other and to their communities.
-We help by providing grants, consultations in project management and citizen engagement, and learning opportunities.
-Our role is to seek out these groups of people, guide them in their work and help them connect to likeminded groups.
+Through our Community Development programming, we provide support to people and non-profit organizations, located mainly in the Czech Republic, who share a drive to improve their communities in both tangible and intangible ways.
+Some groups build community gardens.
+Others revitalize public spaces or hold community festivals.
+Yet others restore small monuments or reawaken long-forgotten orchards of heirloom fruit trees.
+All of them engage fellow residents from diverse social groups in their efforts.
+Through their projects, they learn to work together, collaboratively care for their environment and strengthen bonds to each other and to their communities.
+We provide grants, consultations in project management and citizen engagement, and learning opportunities, guiding these groups in their community work and helping them connect to likeminded people in different corners of the country.

 The T-Mobile Fund supports projects that use communication, cooperation and engagement or integration of disadvantaged groups to bring about positive changes in specific communities or areas in the Czech Republic.
 Via Foundation administers the fund for T-Mobile.